-When Cloud collaboration happens in an unregulated environment that can’t be audited, where intellectual property can’t be protected, and where data and network security can’t be guaranteed, that’s why there’s growing interest in a Cloud service that can directly address these issues and ensure collaboration is done the right way.
+When Cloud collaboration happens in an unregulated environment that can’t be audited, where intellectual property can’t be protected, and where data and network security can’t be guaranteed, that’s why there’s a growing interest in a Cloud service that can directly address these issues and ensure collaboration is done the right way.

 Cloud collaboration is a lot more than just the creation of a secure collaborative environment where colleagues can access, share, work on and save a single instance of a document.
 After all, applications have existed for some years that have enabled this sort of interaction, although not always effortlessly and intuitively, and increasingly, not always safely as users have switched to slicker ‘consumer’ apps and inadvertently moved from the security of the corporate network to the altogether more risky world of shadow IT.